Reviews, Best Prices, Comparisons, Expert Buying Guides

 6. Connectivity Ports

-• HDMI: Shows the connection to external displays.
+HDMI: For connecting to external displays.

 7. Expansion Slots